mysmarthub/commandoro/README.md

 Help the project financially:
 -----------------------------
- If you like my projects, you can support me financially - " for an apartment in Moscow or a hut in the taiga) ..."
+ If you like my projects, you can support me financially.

 > PayPal: https://paypal.me/myhackband